MicrosoftDocs/appcenter-docs/docs/sdk/crashes/wpf-winforms.md

 > The SDK doesn't display a dialog for this, the app must provide its own UI to ask for user consent.

 > [!NOTE]
-> The app should not call `NotifyUserConfirmation` explicitly if it doesn't implement a user confirmation dialog; the Crashes module will handle sending logs for you implicitly.
+> The app shouldn't call `NotifyUserConfirmation` explicitly if it doesn't implement a user confirmation dialog; the Crashes module will handle sending logs for you implicitly.

 The following callback shows how to tell the SDK to wait for user confirmation before sending crashes: